 This countertop idea from Bri at Emerson Grey Designs seemed so easy.
 She used an extra door to create her countertop.
 How practical and resourceful.
 She even left space between the washer and dryer and the countertop for baskets.
 As a bonus, I love how she installed a clothes hanger over the washer and dryer.

-Amy at 11 Magnolia Lane gave a detailed, but very clear explanation of how to build a counter over your washer and dryer.
+Amy at 11 Magnolia Lane gave a detailed and very clear explanation of how to build a counter over your washer and dryer.
 I think I can do this too!

 This backsplash wall using shiplap was right up my farmhouse fantasy alley.
 Kelly, another Texas girl, shared how they made a shiplap wall.
 She took her shiplap all the way to the floor.
 I don’t think I need to do that, but I’m really loving the look.

 Oh my gosh, I love this grey shiplap wall in Stacy Risenmay’s laundry room.
-I haven’t told you yet, but the tile in our laundry room is pale grey and the new wall color is grey.
+I haven’t told you yet, but the countertop tile in our laundry room is light grey and the new wall color is very light grey.
 This might just be a winner.

 One of my wish list items was a new way to hang the ironing board.
 Our current one is from Container Store and has a place for the iron.
 Unfortunately, I’m too short to reach the iron (It now just sits on the window sill.) and the look is too utilitarian for me.
 Here are a couple of options that are easy, but work well.